Effective Date: July 1, 2020.

 In addition, you have the right to delete the personal information we have collected from you.

-To exercise any of these rights, please submit a request through our Online Form, call our toll-free number at 1-800-451-7087 (Western Equipment Finance) or 1-877-846-9345 (Western State Bank) or speak with a representative at one of our physical locations.
+To exercise any of these rights, please submit a request by downloading our PDF form online and emailing a completed copy to firstname.lastname@example.org.
+You may also call our toll-free number at 1-800-451-7087 (Western Equipment Finance) or 1-877-846-9345 (Western State Bank) or speak with a representative at one of our physical locations.
 In the request, please specify which right you are seeking to exercise and the scope of the request.
 We will confirm receipt of your request within 10 days.
 We may require specific information from you to help us verify your identity and process your request.
 If we are unable to verify your identity, we may deny your requests to know or delete.

 Right to Opt-Out

 To the extent we sell your personal information as the term “sell” is defined under the CCPA, you have the right to opt-out of the sale of your personal information by us to third parties at any time.
-You may submit a request to opt-out through our Online Form.
+You may submit a request to opt-out by downloading our PDF form online and emailing a completed copy to email@example.com.

 You can designate an authorized agent to submit requests on your behalf.
 However, we will require written proof of the agent’s permission to do so and verify your identity directly.